ang-zeyu/infisearch/docs/src/tradeoffs.md

 1. You would also want to set `field_store_block_size` to a fairly high number, and correspondingly set `cacheAllFieldStores` to `true`.
 This allows morsels to load the few field stores during initilisation and persistently cache them.

 > ⭐ This is what's being used by this documentation, since it is fairly small.<br><br>Nevertheless, `RTT=1/2` are still very acceptable settings under good network conditions. `RTT=3` may be slightly slow (`~600ms` assuming decent network conditions), but still quite acceptable depending on your use case since it reduces file bloat.<br><br>
->
-> Refer to the demo [here](https://ang-zeyu.github.io/morsels-demo-1/) to see what `RTT=2` is like.

 ### 2. `RTT=1/2`, Good Scalability, Moderate / Heavy File Bloat

-The tradeoffs here a a little more complex; The impacts of various options are discussed under the 2 main methods of result preview generation discussed earlier [here](search_configuration.md#options-for-generating-result-previews).
+The impacts of the two options here are discussed under the 2 main methods of result preview generation discussed [earlier](search_configuration.md#options-for-generating-result-previews).

 #### 2.1.
 Generating Result Previews from Source Files

+(`RTT=2`, Little-Moderate file bloat, Good scalability) (⭐ default)

-On one hand, while generating result previews from source files greatly reduces file bloat, it does mean that an extra round (`RTT`) of network requests has to be made to retrieve said source files.
-Therefore, the tradeoff here is between **file bloat** and **`RTT`**.
+Generating result previews from source files greatly reduces file bloat, but it does mean that an extra round (`RTT`) of network requests has to be made to retrieve said source files.

-However, it is also more feasible with this option to remove a round of network requests by **compressing and caching** all field stores up front.
+However, it is also more feasible with this option to remove a round of network requests by **caching all field stores** up front.
-This is because in this option, field stores only store the [relative file path](indexer/fields.md#special-fields) / link from which to retrieve the source files, and are therefore fairly small.
+This is because in this option, field stores only store the [relative file path / link](indexer/fields.md#special-fields) from which to retrieve the source files, and are therefore fairly small.

 For example, assuming each link takes an average of `25` bytes to encode (including json fluff), and `3MB` (ungzipped) is your "comfort zone", you can store up to `120000` document links in a single, cached field store!

-The relevant options are `pl_cache_threshold` and `field_store_block_size` (simply configure them similar to the earlier `RTT=0` case).
+The relevant options here are `field_store_block_size` and `cacheAllFieldStores` (simply configure them similar to the earlier `RTT=0` case).

-> ⭐ This is the default settings! (`RTT=2`, Little file bloat, Good scalability)

 #### 2.2.
 Generating Result Previews from Field Stores

-(`RTT=1`, Moderate-Heavy file bloat, Good scalability)
+(`RTT=2`, Moderate-Heavy file bloat, Good scalability)

-It is also possible to achieve another trade off by using this method of preview generation.

-As mentioned, generating result previews directly from field stores (making sure to specify `do_store` on the appropriate fields) avoids the extra mentioned round of network requests to retrieve said source files.
+Generating result previews directly from field stores (making sure to specify `do_store` on the appropriate fields) avoids the extra mentioned round of network requests to retrieve said source files.

+This however requires fragmenting the field stores, increasing file bloat.

+You may want to use this option over **2.1** nevertheless if:
+- Result previews cannot be generated from source files (`csv` files)
+- You want to increase result preview generation performance (as mentioned [here](search_configuration.md#2-from-field-stores))

+> Refer to the demo [here](https://ang-zeyu.github.io/morsels-demo-1/) to see what `RTT=2` is like.
+#### Improving Either Option to `RTT=1`

-Moreover, for moderately sized collections, we may surmise that the **size of the index** (a low-level, compressed inverted index) is often far smaller than the **size of field stores** (which contain the raw document texts).
+For moderately sized collections, we may also surmise that the **size of the index** (a low-level, compressed inverted index) is often far smaller than the **size of field stores** (which contain the raw document texts).

-The idea here therefore is to **cache the index** (using `pl_limit`, `pl_cache_threshold`) and fragment the **field stores** (`field_store_block_size`), therefore reducing another `RTT`.
+The idea here therefore is to additionally **cache the index** (using `pl_limit`, `pl_cache_threshold`), removing an entire round of network requests.

+To further reduce the size of the index to be cached, take a look at the [other options](#other-options) section.

 ### 3. Excellent Scalability